reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 ### Where Does the Update Happen? {#where-does-the-update-happen}

 This wasn't very difficult to implement.
-However, if you start thinking about how this could possibly work, it might become a little mindbending.
+However, if you start thinking about how this could possibly work, it might become a little mind-bending.
 If we set the state, how come we don't see the result right away? *Where* is the next `<ProfilePage>` rendering?

 Clearly, both "versions" of `<ProfilePage>` exist at the same time.
 We know the old one exists because we see it on the screen and even display a progress indicator on it.
 And we know the new version also exists *somewhere*, because it's the one that we're waiting for!